Tutorial: Better Detail From Low Poly Models

 From the BA thread:

-By selecting the appropriate sections, then pressing P to separate them, you can get rid of those [black] lines and with the added bonus of an increase in detail due to the better way in which the light falls on it.
+By selecting the appropriate sections, then pressing P to separate them, you can get rid of those [black]lines and with the added bonus of an increase in detail due to the better way in which the light falls on it.

 Simple, I know, but the results really do make a difference.
 Take a look at the post for an comparison image as well as the results of this technique on a car.

-5. 5 Carlos Felipe (cara-rj) Edit Link
+1. Carlos Felipe (cara-rj) on

 It's a nice technique but to create the appearance of smoothing groups the separated areas creates more vertices to maintain the mesh structure.